-- 1) With engine shut OFF, place the engine in a vertical position and remove the upper engine cover. - 2) Unscrew and remove the oil fill cap.
+- 1) Place the engine in a vertical position and remove the upper engine cover. - 2) Unscrew and remove the oil fill cap.

-1. Oil fill cap
+- 1. Oil fill cap - 2.
+Dipstick

-- 3) Fully steer the outboard to the starboard side. - 4) Hold a suitable container under the oil drain screw.
+3) Hold a suitable container under the oil drain screw.
 Remove the screw and drain the reservior.
 Before you reinstall the screw, replace the gasket with a new one.
 Reinstall the screw and tighten it securely.